Teresa Teng: Achievements and honors

-On 29 January 2018, a Google Doodle was released across Japan, China, Taiwan, Thailand, Malaysia, Singapore, Indonesia, India, Philippines, Australia, New Zealand, Sweden, Bulgaria, and Iceland to honor Teng on what has been her 65th birthday.
+On 29 January 2018, a Google Doodle was released across Japan, China, Taiwan, Thailand, Malaysia, Singapore, Indonesia, India, the Philippines, Australia, New Zealand, Sweden, Bulgaria and Iceland to honor Teng on what would have been her 65th birthday.
 To date, Teng's stamps have been issued by countries across the world, including Papua New Guinea, Timor, Sierra Leone, Argentina, Liberia, Tuva Republic of Russia, Abkhazia, Grenada, Sakha Republic of Russia, Batum, Japan, Guinea-Bissau, North Korea, and Republic of Mali, in addition to Taiwan, Hong Kong, and mainland China.
 Teng has a street in her name in Ivry-sur-Seine, Grand Paris.
 The name was adopted by the vote of the Municipal Council of France held on 17 February 2022.